-These shrimp and grits are an easy low-country classic from Paula Deen.
-We’re talking shrimp and bacon smothering a puddle of Cheddar cheesy grits.
+This cheesy shrimp and grits recipe is an easy low-country classic.
+We're talking shrimp and bacon smothering a puddle of Cheddar grits.
+Need we say more?

 Shrimp and Grits Recipe

 - Quick Glance